hannahchan/Scaffold.Service/Docs/Docker.md

 `docker-compose up -d`

 If a container image of the Web API doesn't exist, this command will also build it.
-Once up and running you can access the Web API on `localhost`.
+Once up and running you can access the Web API on `http://localhost`.

 To stop the Web API running in Docker, run;